The links below correspond to screens in the software.

 Fill in all of the other relevant entries on each line.
 As appropriate, click the help buttons next to each entry.

-You can enter the number of overnights per week, per every two weeks, per month, and holidays.
+In this calculator, you can enter the number of overnights per week, per every two weeks, per month, and holidays.
 The software will automatically calculate the number of overnights per year and the percentage of overnights.

 Alternatively, you can directly enter the percentage, and the software will calculate the number of overnights per year.